za3k/za3k.com/archive/invincible.md

 - Final Villain Showdown
     - When turning face-up the final card, the Villain reads aloud their randomly generated villain description and weak point, and describes the villain in their inner sanctum.
     - The final fight works exactly like any normal obstacle
     - When the final Villain is defeated (or bests a Hero), the Villain can help describe the action if they want.
+Villains are encouraged to cry out "No, this cannot be!
+I AM INVINCIBLE!" or similar nonsense.
 - Winning the Game
     - Victory: If a Hero beats a Villain, both the Hero and Villain win and watch the rest of the game without taking part.
     - Victory: If all Villains are beaten, everyone wins.